Frequently Asked Questions

 Viewed: 47,254 times

 One of the greatest benefits of the Flow Hybrid is the ability to harvest both Flow harvested honey and honeycomb from the same super.

-To harvest honeycomb you need to open the super—it is important to use safety precautions and equipment when doing so.
-Please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses.
+To harvest honeycomb you need to open the super (remember to take safety precautions – please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses).

 First, remove the roof and inner cover and then carefully remove the timber frame that you want to harvest.

 Care needs to be taken to move slowly and gently, or there is a real risk of damaging the comb, as well as disturbing the bees.

 Once you are ready to harvest you need to remove the bees from the comb.
-To do this, give the frame a short, sharp downwards shake into the hive and then you can gently brush—with quick flicks— any remaining bees off using a soft brush, gloved hands or a soft tree branch.
+To do this, give the frame a short, sharp downwards shake into the hive and then you can gently brush with quick flicks any remaining bees off using a bee brush, gloved hands or a soft tree branch (a sprig of rosemary works quite well).

 Once the bees are removed from the frame, you need to take it away from the hive (preferably indoors) to cut away the comb, so that bees are not attracted to the honey.

 Using a small knife or a hive tool, carefully remove the honeycomb from the foundation.
 Take care to remove all of the comb from the bottom edge so that when you add the frame back into the hive, the bees will hopefully build comb again from the top foundation strip.

 It is best to use foundationless frames for honeycomb harvesting, however, if you do happen to use frames with foundation, you will need to be careful to not cut the wires.